Ultraverse: A System-Centric Framework for Efficient What-If Analysis for Database-Intensive Web Applications: Retroactive Database System

-\ultraverse's query analyzer records the $R/W$ sets of all committed queries during regular service operations.
-This information is used for retroactive operation: serving a user's request to retroactively remove, add, or change past queries and updating the database accordingly. \ultraverse accomplishes this by: \textit{(i)} rolling back only those tables accessed by the user's target query and its dependent queries; \textit{(ii)} removing, adding, or changing the target query; \textit{(iii)} replaying only its dependent queries.
-To choose the tables to roll back, \ultraverse creates a query dependency graph (\autoref{fig:dependency-graph-bank-simple2}), in which each node is a query and each arrow is a dependency between queries.\looseness=-1
+\ultraverse's query analyzer asynchronously derives the $R_c/W_c$ sets of all committed queries during regular service operations.
+The $R_c/W_c$ sets are used for efficient retroactive operations of adding, removing, or modifying past queries and updating the database accordingly.
+This process involves: \textit{(i)} undoing only those tables affected by the target query and its dependent queries; \textit{(ii)} modifying, adding, or removing the target query; \textit{(iii)} replaying only those queries dependent on the target query. \ultraverse uses a query dependency graph (\autoref{fig:dependency-graph-website-columnwise}) where nodes are queries and arrows are dependencies.\looseness=-1